Ultimate Guide to Paint Brush Care: Tips for Watercolor, Acrylic, and Oil Brushes

 Tips for Acrylic Paint Brushes

-Acrylic brushes tend to have medium-firm synthetic bristles, designed to handle the thickness of acrylic paint, and can have either short or long handles depending on the painting style.
+Acrylic brushes tend to have medium-firm synthetic bristles, designed to handle the thickness of acrylic paintOpens in a new tab., and can have either short or long handles depending on the painting style.

 • Prepare your brush before paintingOpens in a new tab.: You can do this by removing starch or gum arabic solution from new brushes, removing loose bristles from the paint brushes and wetting the paint brushes before use.